 On June 20, 2017 MSCI announced the partial inclusion of China A shares in the MSCI China Indexes and hence the MSCI Emerging Markets Indexes.
-Only China A shares of companies allocated to the Large Cap Size-Segment and which are trading through the Stock Connect will be added to the MSCI China Indexes at 5% of their FIF-adjusted market capitalization through the application of a Partial Inclusion Factor.
+Currently, only China A shares of companies allocated to the Large Cap Size-Segment and which are trading through the Stock Connect are included in the MSCI China Indexes at 5% of their FIF-adjusted market capitalization through the application of a Partial Inclusion Factor.